Pam Grier: Honors and awards

-For her the culture-shaping effect of cultural contributions made throughout her career, Grier was recognized with a lifetime achievement award at the 2024 Toronto Black Film Festival.
+For her culture-shaping effect of cultural contributions made throughout her career, Grier was recognized with a lifetime achievement award at the 2024 Toronto Black Film Festival.

-For Valentine's Day 2024, Quentin Tarantino paid homage to Grier with the opening of a Los Feliz coffee shop, carrying the namesake of the 1973 American-culture-shaping character she famously portrayed in Coffy.
+For Valentine's Day 2024, Tarantino paid homage to Grier with the opening of a Los Feliz coffee shop, carrying the namesake of the 1973 American-culture-shaping character she famously portrayed in Coffy.

+In August 2026, Grier was announced as the keynote speaker for the fifth annual Canada’s Supporting Women in Film Trades (SWIFT) Conference, organized by Film Training Manitoba in Winnipeg.
+SWIFT is the only annual conference in the world dedicated to advancing women-identifying and gender-diverse individuals in film trades and technical roles through a gender-equity lens.
+The conference, is scheduled for October 24, 2026, at the University of Winnipeg, and Film Training Manitoba’s Executive Director Adam Smoluk said of Grier’s selection, “We are incredibly honoured to welcome a legendary artist whose career continues to inspire women to pursue leadership, technical excellence, and lasting success.”